dcunited001/dcunited001.github.io/_drafts/hypnosis-nlp-and-kantian-category-collapse.md

     you want them to stay away from or prevent them from accomplishing progress on, then you simply distract their attention or focus

+- TOOD: explain more about displacement/deformation of attention (still more)
+  - physical deformation of attention/focus on visual/spatial data
+    - visually, one can wide the set of objects the mind focuses on, so that attention expands, facilitating conscious thought about objects that are closer to the outside of the visual field
+      - this expansion of focus in the visual field corresponds to deformation of the aperture of attention on the visual sense
+    - turning your head and moving your eyes, causes the mind to react by anticipating the objects & phenomena that it will encounter visually.
+  - our attention isn't confined to visual phenomena though, as we can redirect our mind's activity towards objects from various scales of memory, to completely abstract ideas, etc
+  - However, attention, its plasticity and its intensity are all limited resources.
+These are psychologically, neurologically, genetically bound resources.
+    - some people's attention is indefatiguable -- you can throw anything at it and they'll never waver one bit.
+    - other people have attention that is more susceptible to sensory disruption. people with Asperger's and various degrees of autism can be easily disrupted by sensory stimulus. it's why i know that the people who've psychologically abused me *KNEW* how to use my psychology against me -- which begs the question: how the fuck did they have access to this information in like 2011?

 - an approach to modeling attention/focus inspired by deformation and displacement from continuum mechanics
   - over various time-scales, the mind is mapped onto it's mental